Relational Quadrilateralland. Analogues of Isospin and Hypercharge: Conclusion

 \mbox{ }

-{\bf Acknowledgements}: I thank: my wife Claire, Amelia, Sophie, Sophie, Anya, Hettie, Hannah, Bryony, Amy and Emma for being supportive of me whilst this work was done.
+{\bf Acknowledgements}: I thank those close to me for being supportive of me whilst this work was done.
 Eduardo Serna for discussions and for contributing to some of the calculations and checking other of the calculations.
 Professors Don Page and Gary Gibbons for material about $\mathbb{CP}^2$ in 2005 and 2007.
 Dr Julian Barbour for introduction to RPM´s in 2001.
 Professors Enrique Alvarez and Marc Lachi\`{e}ze-Rey for discussions.
 Anya Ermakova for recommending, and presenting a copy of, \cite{Kvothe}.
 Professors Belen Gavela, Malcolm MacCallum, Don Page, Reza Tavakol, Dr Jeremy Butterfield and especially Marc Lachi$\grave{\me}$ze-Rey for support with my career.
 This work was funded by a grant from the Foundational Questions Institute (FQXi) Fund, a donor-advised fund of the Silicon Valley Community Foundation on the basis of proposal FQXi-RFP3-1101 to the FQXi.
 I thank also Theiss Research and the CNRS for administering this grant, and Professors Marc Lachi$\grave{\me}$ze-Rey and David Langlois for APC travel money used for part of this project.